MrYsLab/python_banyan/docs/users_guide.md

 their [Palace Games Edison Room](https://palace-games.com/edison-escape-room/).
  The Edison room contains several hundred sensors and actuators.
-Banyan helps tie all the devices and their associated micro-controllers together, allowing them to communicate quickly and transparently with one another.
+Banyan helps tie all the devices and their associated micro-controllers together, allowing them to communicate quickly and transparently.
 Banyan supports data transfers of Numpy data, which the Edison room uses to model their data efficiently.
 You can read about Palace Games on the [Raspberry Pi Blog](https://www.raspberrypi.org/blog/raspberry-pi-escape-room/).